Noric steel

-Noric steel was a steel from Noricum, a Celtic kingdom located in modern Austria and Slovenia.
+Noric steel is a historical steel from Noricum, a kingdom located in modern Austria and Slovenia.

 The proverbial hardness of Noric steel is expressed by Ovid: "...durior [...] ferro quod noricus excoquit ignis..." which roughly translates to "...harder than iron which Noric fire tempers [was Anaxarete towards the advances of Iphis]..." and it was widely used for the weapons of the Roman military after Noricum joined the Empire in 16 BC.

 The iron ore was quarried at two mountains in modern Austria still called Erzberg "ore mountain" today, one at Hüttenberg, Carinthia and the other at Eisenerz, Styria, separated by c.
 70 km.
 The latter is the site of the modern Erzberg mine.